What are short-cycle assessments?

 Istation at home!!!

 Hey K thru 2nd grade parents!
 Want to feel better about your kid playing on his/her device this weekend?
 Have them play AND learn with Istation at home.
-Your students should have brought home a sheet before spring break with login info for Istation at home.
-For those of you who have tried it, what do you think?
-The next test is on the horizon, NEXT WEEK!
-Please follow up with your teacher to find out exact dates next week or if you need your login info (user name should be 's' plus your child's student ID number and the password is your students ID number)
+Your teacher will provide your student with login info for Istation at home.
+Please contact your child’s teacher if you need login info (user name should be 's' plus your child's student ID number and the password is your students ID number).

 HOW DOES IT WORK?
 Once you down load the app and login, click on the back pack icon where your child's teacher has placed activities for them to work on.